alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 for grad school: if you're very excited about grad school, you should only be moderately excited, and if you're unsure about it, then you shouldn't go.
-I still agree with this, but I probably would have gotten *more* enthusiastic about research if I had gone to grad school. **This is not normal,** and even if it worked out for me, I would not recommend using a PhD to figure out what you want to do.
+I still agree with this, but I probably would have gotten *more* enthusiastic about research if I had gone to grad school. **This is not normal,** and even if it worked out for me, I would not recommend using a PhD to figure out your life.

 If you can get an offer out of undergrad for a good industry lab, and know you'll get a chance to publish, it's a compelling offer and I would take it seriously.
 It worked out for me.